alperenozcelik/Flight-Map-Dashboard/README.md

 - **Operation**:
   - Makes API requests to the OpenSky `/states/all` endpoint.
   - Extracts flight data including `icao24`, `callsign`, `latitude`, `longitude`, `altitude`, `velocity`, and `timestamp`.
-  - Saves the data into a CSV file called `opensky_flights_60min.csv`.
+  - Saves the data into a CSV file called `flights_data.csv`.
   - Cleans the data by removing rows with missing values and aircraft that don't have full data.

 ### Flight Simulation Dashboard